Academics / Courses / Course DescriptionsMECH_ENG 395: Machine Learning for Mechanical Sciences

 Course Description:

 Mechanical engineering has traditionally relied on physics, mathematics, and empirical knowledge to design and optimize systems.
 Machine learning (ML) introduces powerful tools that can complement this foundation by enabling data-driven modeling, prediction, and automation.
-In recent years, ML applications in mechanics have led to notable advances, such as automation in material modeling, acceleration of simulations, design optimization, and materials discovery.
+In recent years, ML applications in mechanical sciences have led to notable advances, such as automation in material modeling, acceleration of simulations, design optimization, and materials discovery.
 However, this flexibility often comes at the cost of reliability, particularly in safety-critical applications, when models are required to extrapolate beyond observed data or when the quantity and/or quality of available data is insufficient.
-This course addresses the need for principled integration of ML into Mechanics by introducing the fundamentals of machine learning with a focus on physical modeling and engineering applications.
+This course addresses the need for principled integration of machine learning into mechanical sciences by introducing foundational ML concepts with a focus on physical modeling and engineering applications—including dynamical systems, solid mechanics, heat transfer, fluid mechanics, materials science, and manufacturing and design —to build predictive models that emulate the underlying physics by augmenting data with first principles—or vice versa—depending on the application.
 Students will explore three core objectives:

-- Leveraging automatic differentiation to build differentiable models for forward and inverse problems,
+- Leveraging automatic differentiation to build differentiable models for physics-based simulation and engineering design,

 - Understanding key modeling paradigms in machine learning,